awsdocs/aws-kms-developer-guide/doc_source/multi-region-keys-import.md

 The result is a multi\-Region primary key with no key material and a key state of `PendingImport`\.

 To enable this KMS key, you must download a public key and import token, use the public key to encrypt your key material, and then import your key material\.
-For instructions, see [Importing key material in AWS Key Management Service \(AWS KMS\)](importing-keys.md)\.
+For instructions, see [Importing key material in AWS KMS keys](importing-keys.md)\.

 ## Creating a replica key with imported key material<a name="mrk-import-replicate"></a>